glouppe/info8010-deep-learning/lecture1.md

 Nevertheless, an unbiased estimate of the expected risk can be obtained by evaluating $f\_\*^{\mathbf{d}}$ on data $\mathbf{d}\_\text{test}$ independent from the training samples $\mathbf{d}$:
 $$\hat{R}(f\_\*^{\mathbf{d}}, \mathbf{d}\_\text{test}) =  \frac{1}{N} \sum\_{(\mathbf{x}\_i, y\_i) \in \mathbf{d}\_\text{test}} \ell(y\_i, f\_\*^{\mathbf{d}}(\mathbf{x}\_i))$$

-This **test error** estimate can be used to evaluate the actual performance of model.
+This **test error** estimate can be used to evaluate the actual performance of the model.
 However, it should not be used, at the same time, for model selection.

 ---